Skip to content

 Behind you is a clear view of Mauna Loa, Hawaii’s second tallest “peak” at 13,679′.
 That hardly looks like a 13er but rather another bump on the horizon!

 This sandy trail turns to pumice rock over the next 2 miles and gains another 1,400′.
+Things were going well for me as I maintained my 2 miles per hour pace.

 Not far after the 4-mile mark is the intersection for Lake Waiau.
 I thought there should have been a sign here, but stayed right and continued along (I decided to check out this lake on the way down).
 Another half-mile further and your destination comes into view.